-Figure 1.4 illustrates these categories of (a) 1.5°C-consistent temperature pathways and associated (b) annual and (c) cumulative emissions of CO2.
-It also shows (d) a 'time-integrated impact' that continues to increase even after GMST has stabilised, such as sea-level rise.
-This schematic assumes for illustration that the fractional contribution of non-CO2 climate forcers to total anthropogenic forcing (which is currently increasing, Myhre et al., 2017) is approximately constant from now on.
+Figure 1.4 illustrates categories of (a) 1.5°C pathways and associated (b) annual and (c) cumulative emissions of CO2.
+It also shows (d) an example of a 'time-integrated impact' that continues to increase even after GMST has stabilised, such as sea level rise.
+This schematic assumes for the purposes of illustration that the fractional contribution of non-CO, climate forcers to total anthropogenic forcing (which is currently increasing, Myhre et al., 2017) is approximately constant from now on.
 Consequently, total human-induced warming is proportional to cumulative CO2 emissions (solid line in c), and GMST stabilises when emissions reach zero.
-This is only the case in the most ambitious scenarios for non-CO2 mitigation (Leach et al., 2018).
-A simple way of accounting for varying non-CO2 forcing in Figure 1.4 would be to note that every 1 W/m2 increase in non-CO2 forcing between now and the decade or two immediately prior to the time of peak warming reduces cumulative CO2 emissions consistent with the same peak warming by approximately 1200±300 GtCO2 (using values from AR5: Myhre et al, 2013; Jenkins et al, 2018; Allen et al, 2018; Cross-Chapter Box 2 in this Chapter).
+This is only the case in the most ambitious scenarios for non-CO, mitigation (Leach et al., 2018).
+A simple way of accounting for varying non-CO, forcing in Figure 1.4 would be to note that every 1 W m-2 increase in non-CO, forcing between now and the decade or two immediately prior to the time of peak warming reduces cumulative CO, emissions consistent with the same peak warming by approximately 1100 GtCO2, with a range of 900-1500 GtCO, (using values from AR5: Myhre et al., 2013; Allen et al., 2018; Jenkins et al., 2018; Cross-Chapter Box 2 in this chapter).